AdobeDocs/experience-manager-brand-portal.en/help/using/guest-access.md

 **Guest users can**:

 * Access all the public folders and collections meant for all the Brand Portal users.
-* Browse members, detail page, and have full asset view of the members of all the public folders and collections.
+* Browse members, detail page, and have a full asset view of the members of all the public folders and collections.
 * Search assets across public folders and collections.
 * Add assets to lightbox collection.
 These changes to the collection persist during the session.
 * Download assets directly or through lightbox collection.